04rhoang/04rhoang/README.md

 ### App & Chrome Plugin:

-*W.I.P* | Developed a link-saving app providing users ease of access to URLs on thousands of platforms.
+*W.I.P* | Developed a link-saving app providing users easy access to URLs on thousands of platforms.
 Providing a service that documents their searches, provides a tailored summary of their inquiry, and saves it for them.

 - **Coding Languages:** HTML & JavaScript & CSS
 - **Skills:** App Development & Frontend Programming & Product Design